Simple Vegetarian Jollof Rice

 • Spices: I reduced the number of spices in this recipe because too many can make a dish bitter.
 All you really need are a few good quality spices and some patience with the aromatics.

 • Vegetable Bouillon: Maggi cube is the flavouring agent for many West African jollof rice.
 To keep this recipe Maggi-free, I am using better than bouillon vegetable base, which has to be the tastiest veggie bouillon paste I have ever had.
-Because of the salt content, the Jollof does not need any additional salt.
+Because of the salt content, the Jollof does not need much additional salt.

 • Rice: Perfume long-grain jasmine is the only rice you need for this recipe.
 It is starchy; it is delicious and has the perfect consistency.